Isines1611/goXercice/README.md

 goxercice
 ```

 If you have errors downloading or launching the app, it might come from your `PATH`.
-Please follow official instruction at [https://go.dev/doc/install](https://go.dev/doc/install)
+Please follow official instruction at [https://go.dev/doc/install](https://go.dev/doc/install) or try adding `export PATH=$PATH:$HOME/go/bin` to your `PATH`.

 #### Manual Installation